DRAFT: Constitution of the Kingdom of Union Jacks

 16. The Food Standards Agency is to be tasked with inspecting establishments selling food and beverages to the public to ensure safety standards are met.

-17. His Majesty’s Revenue and Customs is to be tasked with the collection of taxes from individuals and corporations and the prevention tax evasion.
+17. His Majesty’s Revenue and Customs is to be tasked with the collection of taxes from individuals and corporations and the prevention tax evasion and to handle .

 1. HMRC is to use its budget to establish a Minimum Wage for persons aged sixteen and up.